kayamd3/Complex_System_Simulation_Group13/README.md

 Please keep in mind it will take quite some time for it to run entirely.
 To speed up the process, you may need to reduce the grid size (L) and timesteps (from 500 to 100).
 You may also need to reduce the number of simulations it does from 30 to, say, 5.

 If you'd like to have a play around with the parameters on the Expanded model please run the stream_v2.py file.
+Please keep the Grid size (L) at 10; the larger you make it, the slower the animation becomes.

 ```bash
 cd Complex_System_Simulation_Group13
 streamlit run stream_v2.py
 ```
+Use the sidebar to adjust simulation parameters:

+- Fundamentalist Ratio: Set the ratio of fundamentalist traders.
+- Sensitivity Constant: Adjust the sensitivity of traders to market changes.
+- Time Steps: Define the number of simulation time steps.
+- Fundamental Value: Set the fundamental value of the stock.
+- Initial Price: Set the initial stock price.
+- Grid Size (L): Adjust the grid size for the cellular automata.
+- Select Plot to Display: Choose between "Cellular Automata" and "Price vs Time" plots.

+Click the "Run Simulation" button to start the simulation.
+Observe the simulation progress and view the plots in the main panel.
+At the end of the simulation, action statistics as percentages will be displayed on the side panel.